thoelkef/visualstudio-docs.de-de/docs/vs-2015/azure/vs-azure-tools-storage-resources-server-explorer-browse-manage.md

 ## <a name="next-steps"></a>Nächste Schritte

-Weitere Informationen zum Verwenden von Azure Storage-Dienste finden Sie unter [Einführung in Azure Storage](/azure/storage/common/storage-introduction).
+To learn more about how to use Azure storage services, see [Introduction to Azure Storage](/azure/storage/common/storage-introduction).